EXTRADEEN/My-second-repository/io_redirections_and_filters/README.md

-19-AZ - is a script that replace all characters "A" and "c" form input to "z" and "e" respectively 20-hiago - is a script that removes all letters "c" and "C" from input 21-reverse - is a script that reverse its input
+19-AZ - is a script that replace all characters "A" and "c" form input to "z" and "e" respectively 20-hiago - is a script that removes all letters "c" and "C" from input 21-reverse - is a script that reverse its input 22-user_and_homes - is a script that displays all users and treir home directories, sortet by users